Top of page

 Frequently asked questions about chemotherapy

-Chemotherapy works in one or both of the following ways:
+Chemotherapy works by doing one or both of the following:

 • stopping lymphoma cells from dividing so that they die off